karatelabs/karate/karate-core/README.md

 Only one keyword sets up UI automation in Karate, typically by specifying the URL to open in a browser.
 And then you would use the built-in [`driver`](#js-api) JS object for all other operations, combined with Karate's [`match`](https://github.com/intuit/karate#prepare-mutate-assert) syntax for assertions where needed.

 ### `driver`
-Navigate to a web-address and initializes the `driver` instance for future step operations.
-And yes, you can use [variable expressions](https://github.com/intuit/karate#karate-expressions) from [config](https://github.com/intuit/karate#configuration).
-Example:
+Navigate to a web-address and initializes the `driver` instance for future step operations as per what is [configured](#configure-driver).
+And yes, you can use [variable expressions](https://github.com/intuit/karate#karate-expressions) from [`karate-config.js`](https://github.com/intuit/karate#configuration).
+For example:

 ```cucumber
 Given driver webUrlBase + '/page-01'